Home

 Families with children especially enjoy Herring Cove, not only for its kid-friendly waters, but also because there's easy access from the right-hand side parking lot onto the beach.
 That's a big plus when you're lugging chairs, coolers and all your other must-have beach stuff.

-Later in the day, Herring Cove Beach is also a perfect place to watch the breathtaking sunsets over the Bay.
-And for a fun evening adventure, pick up a beach campfire permit.
+For a unique evening adventure, pick up a beach campfire permit.
 It's amazing how much fun you can have on a starlit night with just a few hunks of wood and a bag of marshmallows!

 • Body of Water: Cape Cod Bay